stla/ratioOfQsprays/README.md

 A `ratioOfQsprays` object represents a fraction of two multivariate polynomial with rational coefficients.
 Such polynomials are represented by `qspray` objects.
-The easiest way to create a `ratioOfQsprays` is to introduce the variables of the polynomials with the `qlone` function, and then to build a `qspray` numerator and a `qspray` denominator with arithmetic operations.
+The easiest way to create a `ratioOfQsprays` is to introduce the variables of the polynomials with the `qlone` function (from the **qspray** package), and then to build a `qspray` numerator and a `qspray` denominator with the arithmetic operations.
 For example:

 ``` r
 library(ratioOfQsprays)